tonai/Lightning-talks/JavaScript/03_Best-practices/03_Writing-modular-plugins.md

 ## User control level

-It's the concept of letting the user to to have some control of your plugin after the initialization.
+It's the concept of letting the user to have some control of your plugin after the initialization.

 When writing a plugin, you have to choose the level of control you let to the user.